Map Of Africa Gulf Of Guinea

 Defining the Gulf

 The Gulf of Guinea is a large oceanic bight that extends along the western African coastline, stretching from Senegal to Angola.
-Its name originates from the historical term "Guinea," used to refer to the region of West Africa bordering the gulf.
+And its name originates from the historical term "Guinea," used to refer to the region of West Africa bordering the gulf.
 It encompasses a diverse range of coastal ecosystems, including mangroves, lagoons, and estuaries, each playing a crucial role in the marine environment.

 Geological and Geographical Significance